HoboChen/hoboreadpapers/distributed-system/00-google-5.md

 Many master operations like snapshot can take a long time, so locks over regions of the namespace are used to ensure proper serialization.

+GFS does not have a per-directory data structure that lists all files in that directory.
+Nor does it support aliases for the same file or directory.
+GFS logically reproesents its namespace as a lookup table mapping full pathnames to metadata.

 Each node in the namespace tree, either an absolute file name or an absolute directory name, has an associated read-write lock.
 Locks are acquired in a consistent order to prevent deadlock; they are first ordered by level in the namespace tree and lexicographically within the same level.